 Acting responsibly, by paying bills on time for example, is a prerequisite for trust.
 “Dependable people are predictable,” says Ernesto Escoto, PhD, director and clinical assistant professor at the University of Florida Counseling and Wellness Center in Gainesville, Florida.
 That removes a layer of stress from your daily life.
 It’s certainly okay to miss a commitment from time to time, as long as it’s handled responsibly, like if she’s caught up in a meeting and texts to let you know that she’ll have to miss movie night tonight.
 Less dependable people will leave you hanging at times, causing unnecessary anxiety.
+You should also trust the brands you always buy.
+Here are the most trusted brands in America.

 He can keep secretsiStock/SolisImages